Carl Steenstrup

 Carl Steenstrup (28 December 1934 – 11 November 2014) was a Danish Japanologist.

 Biography

 Carl Steenstrup is known for translating several works of Japanese literature, mostly those relating to the historical development of Bushido, Japanese Feudal Law, and the Kakun (House Codes) of famous Samurai Leaders Hōjō Shigetoki and Imagawa Ryoshun.
 Steenstrup's dissertation at Harvard University was entitled Hôjô Shigetoki (1198-1261) and his Role in the History of Political and Ethical Ideas in Japan.

-Steenstrup was a civil servant for the Danish Government from 1952 to 1985 and Professor of Japanese History at Munich University (1985 to 2000).
-From 1971 to 1972 he was a lecturer in Nordic languages for Tōkai University in Tokyo, Japan.
-After his retirement, he lectured at Humboldt University in Berlin, and the Government Academy of Law and Economics in Irkutsk.
+Steenstrup was a civil servant for the Danish Government from 1952 to 1985 and Professor of Japanese History at LMU Munich (1985 to 2000).
+From 1971 to 1972, he was a lecturer in Nordic languages for Tōkai University in Tokyo, Japan.
+After his retirement, he lectured at Humboldt University of Berlin, and the Government Academy of Law and Economics in Irkutsk.

 Steenstrup died in Berlin on 11 November 2014, at the age of 80.